ChihTsungLu/ai/README.md

    ```
 2. Set up Pinecone:

-Create an index named matchai in your Pinecone account.
+Create an index named matchai in your Pinecone account, and the dimension is 1536, since this project is using `text-embedding-3-small` from OpenAI
 If you want to use a different index name, update the following line in your backend code:
    ```
    const index = pinecone.Index('YOUR_INDEX_NAME');